eclipse-arrowhead/core-java-spring/README.md

 POST /certificate-authority/checkTrustedKey
 ```

 Returns whether the given public key has been registered as trusted or not.
-If not, HTTP `204 No Content` is returned.

 <a name="ca_trusted_key_check_request" />